Welcome to the Center for English as a Second Language (CESL) at the University of Arizona!

 Safety requirements

-- All students will do a live interview as part of placement
+• All IEP students will do a live interview as part of placement/registration.

 CESL Registration, NetID & CatMail Setup: